Mordecai Lincoln: Early life

 One day in May 1786, Abraham Lincoln was working in his field with his three sons when he was shot from the nearby forest and fell to the ground.
 The eldest boy, Mordecai, ran to the cabin for the loaded gun, while the middle son, Josiah, ran to Hughes' Station for help.
 Thomas, the youngest, stood in shock by his father.
 From the cabin, Mordecai saw an American Indian come out of the forest and stop by his father's body.
 The Native American reached for Thomas.
 Mordecai took aim and shot the Native American in the chest, killing him and saving Thomas from the presumably ill-intentioned Native American.
-After having seen his father killed, Mordecai maintained a hatred and "avenging spirit" towards Native Americans.
+After witnessing the killing of his father, Mordecai maintained a hatred and "avenging spirit" towards Native Americans.

-Soon after his mother moved the family to Washington County, Kentucky (near Springfield).
+Soon afterward, his mother moved the family to Washington County, Kentucky (near Springfield).
 After Mordecai's father died, Mordecai as the eldest son inherited his father's land and property, according to the system of primogeniture.
 Left without a patrimony like many younger sons, Josiah and Thomas had to make their own way in the world.

 A replica of the home where Bathsheba raised the five children was erected in 1934 in the Lincoln Homestead State Park.